danny-baker/deploy-beast-datascience-vm/README.md

 ## Guide for Beginners

 If you are new to cloud infrastructure and scared at this point, worry not.
-Follow the guide below and you will be up and running in no time with a a fully dedicated VM.
+Follow this crash course below and you will be up and running in no time with a a fully dedicated VM.
 I've also published an article **INSERT LINK** that provides a full explanatory overview with much more detail.
-In a single command you will compiling a Bicep file (high level language describing the infrastructure) into an Azure Resource Manager (ARM) template (a lower level abstraction in JSON) and then building the resources in Azure.
-It takes about 1-2 mins to deploy and you can be running JHub notebooks on your new vm.
+Here's what you're going to do: in a single command you will compile a Bicep file (high level language describing the infrastructure) into an Azure Resource Manager (ARM) template (a lower level abstraction in JSON) and then build the resources needed in Azure.
+It takes about 2 mins to deploy and you can be running JHub notebooks over the internet on your remote vm.
 For newbies I'd recommend getting a free Microsoft Azure account, so you can play around within the limitations of the trial at zero cost.

 This example demonstrates how to build cloud infrastucture-as-code like a boss.
 It's important to understand when you provision a virtual machine there are other cloud resources that are also needed in the ecosystem; it's not just the VM that gets provisioned in isolation.
 To deploy a VM with some ports exposed to the internet, for example, what you are doing in reality is building a virtual network, subnet within the network, virtual network interface card, network security group (controls things like which ports to open/close), storage account with persistent disk (preloaded with an operating system), the virtual machine itself (which is really the compute cpu-ram component) and a public facing IP to bind to the network interface card so you can access the VM over the internet.
 Yes it's slightly terrifying at first but I promise it's not too bad once you get the basics.
 All this magic happens in one step so you don't need to worry about the complexity and can focus on what you do best: the science of data :)

 Here is the network topography just to give you a picture of the end product

-### Why virtual machines?
-1. Scalability and choice: access hundreds of cores and thousands of GBs of RAM.
-2. Pay for just what you use (billed per second)
-3. Insane internet speed (I've clocked 1,540 MBit/second download speed with a typical 4 core VM)
+For the Python JHub users, you might be used to running JHub from your local machine (and being constrained by hardware limitations) or from Google Colab (and sharing resources with annoying timeouts).
+This VM IS YOUR OWN PRIVATE JHUB SERVER, with all the horsepower you are willing to pay for, by the second.
+Need 500GB Ram and 64 cores for 3 hours?
+Just deploy the VM in seconds and get the job done like a pro.

 ### Use this project when
 - You need raw horsepower to get the job done (e.g. 256GB+ RAM, 16+ cores)